Ria424/developers-animatesdk-docs/ComponentsPanel_object/ComponentsPanel_summary.md

 #### Description

-The componentsPanel object, which represents the Components panel, is a property of the flash object (fl) and can be accessed by *fl.componentsPanel (see [Flash object (fl)](../Flash_object/Flash_summary.md))*.
+The ComponentsPanel object, which represents the Components panel, is a property of the [Flash object (fl)](../Flash_object/Flash_summary.md) and can be accessed by `fl.componentsPanel`.

 #### Method summary

-You can use the following methods with the componentsPanel object:
+You can use the following methods with the ComponentsPanel object:

 | **Method** | **Description** |
 | --- | --- |